 Electronic supplementary material

-Additional file 1: This file contains three additional tables and four additional figures to the manuscript.
-They are: - Additional file, Table S1.
+Additional file 1: They are: - Additional file, Table S1.
 Confounders included in each base model - Additional file, Table S2.
 Correlations between air temperature and PM2.5 as well as UFP in the urban area of Beijing - Additional file, Table S3.
 Relative risks (RR, with 95% confidence intervals (CI)) of daily mortality by cause of death and time period in association with a 5°C increase of 2-day average temperature or 5°C decrease of 15-day average temperature in the urban area of Beijing, before and after adjusting for PM2.5 or UFP (linearly with the same moving averages as the temperature term, or linearly with lag 2) in the confounder model - Additional file, Figure S1.
 Daily death counts by cause of death and age group - Additional file, Figure S2.
 Daily mean air temperature, relative humidity, barometric pressure, and concentration of PM2.5 and UFP - Additional file, Figure S3.
 Exposure-response relationships (together with 95% confidence intervals) for 2-day and 15-day average temperatures and daily mortality of the whole population due to ischemic heart diseases, cerebrovascular diseases and cardio-respiratory diseases in the urban area of Beijing, by time period - Additional file, Figure S4.
 Relative risks (together with 95% confidence intervals) of mortality of the whole population due to ischemic heart diseases, cerebrovascular diseases and cardiorespiratory diseases in association with a 5°C increase of temperature obtained with polynomial distributed lag models.
 Models were estimated with lags up to 29 days using a 5th degree polynomial for the cold period and the warm period.
 Indicated in each plot are the overall 29-day relative risks (DOC 479 KB)

 About this article